 Laurent first experimented with “Mobiles” at the age of thirteen when living in Saché, France.
 Alexander Calder lived next door to him.
 Calder's daughter, Sandra, married Laurent's uncle and everyone lived in the same village of Saché.
 Calder remarked when Laurent was a fledgling Mobile maker that Laurent had well understood the links and balancing of the process.

 It was the study of music and chromatic harmony that later initiated a renewed interest in Mobile making.
 Made of elemental shapes composed in rhythms and colors, set on a point or suspended in the air, Mobiles can be considered to be part of the wind instrument family.
 Exploring their similarity to musical scales or phrases, Laurent aspires to convey the relationship between the visual arts and music.
 Mobiles floating in space and time can be interpreted as “harmonic progressions” and their movement as “variations.”
 Working with aluminum and steel, Laurent creates Mobiles, StabiloMobiles and Stabiles for interiors as well as for outdoors.
 Each sculpture is painted with Japan Colors, an oil base paint that dries to a flat finish so that the colors are visible from all angles.
 His large outdoor installations are made of heavy gauge metals and painted with durable weather-resistant paints.

-Laurent has shown his paintings and sculptures at one man and group shows in Carmel, Big Sur and Laguna Beach, California, Scottsdale, Arizona, Seattle, Washington, Santa Fe, New Mexico, at the International Art Fair in Paris (FIAC) and at his family’s gallery in Tours, France.
+Laurent has shown his paintings and sculptures at one man and group shows in Carmel, Big Sur, Burlingame, Healdsburg and Laguna Beach, California; Scottsdale, Arizona; Seattle, Washington; Santa Fe, New Mexico; at the International Art Fair in Paris (FIAC) and at his family’s gallery in Tours, France.
 His Mobiles, StabiloMobiles and Stabiles are present in numerous art collections across the United States and Europe.